operand/agency/README.md

 Multimedia transfer for use with multimodal models or other multimedia services.

 - **Multiprocess Support**:
-An additional space type utilizing python multiprocessing, as another parallelism option for single-host systems.
+An additional `Space` type utilizing python multiprocessing, as another parallelism option for single-host systems.

 - **Storage Support**